Twice Sequential Monte Carlo for Tree Search: Sequential Monte Carlo Search for Generalized Policy Improvement

-In practice, the value $Q^\pi(s,a)$ used to compute the improved policy $\pi'$ is approximated with DNNs $q_\phi(s,a)$ or $r(s,a) + \gamma v_\phi(s')$ like in CAI-SMC and A/MZ.
-We refer to this formulation as \textbf{RL-SMC} (Algorithm \ref{alg:rl_smc}).
-Equation \ref{eq:RL_SMC_IS_Ws} reduces to Equation \ref{eq:ws_cai_smc} for the soft-advantage operator of CAI-SMC.
+In practice the improved policy $\pi'$ is approximated with DNNs $Q^\pi(s,a) \approx q_\phi(s,a)$ or $r(s,a) + \gamma v_\phi(s')$ as in CAI-SMC and A/MZ.
+Since this derivation does not rely on CAI, the values are the regular RL values defined in Equation~\ref{eq:rl_objective}.
+We refer to this algorithm as \textbf{RL-SMC} (Algorithm~\ref{alg:rl_smc}).
+Equation \ref{eq:RL_SMC_IS_Ws} reduces to CAI-SMC's weight update for the soft-advantage operator (see Appendix \ref{app:proof:cai_smc_reduces_to_rl_smc} for derivation).

-\paragraph{Policy improvement at the root} Like CAI-SMC, RL-SMC produces a policy $\hat \pi^T_{SMC}$ at the root $s_0$ after $T$ steps with empirical occupancy counts using the particles: